top of page

 3. Significance:

 Varanasi is one of the oldest continually inhabited cities in the world, with a history spanning around 2,500 years, and is considered the holiest city in Hinduism.
 Each year, approximately 35 million pilgrims visit the Ganges River—to wash away sins in its sacred waters, cremate their loved ones, or simply to die, hoping for liberation from the cycle of rebirth.
+Could we find a more significant example of how India shaped the world?

 Varanasi City on Western Bank of Ganges River